-It's time to address the "eeew!" factor that I often hear about - and that I am very sympathetic to.
+It’s time to address the “eeew!” factor that I often hear about.

-Plant tissue doesn't cut it.
+Plant tissue doesn’t cut it.
 Period.
 It never has.
-It never will.
-It never CAN for carnivores.
+It never can for carnivores.

 I understand that it can be difficult to handle raw meat.
-Believe me, the first time I got an order of whole rabbits delivered to my door for making cat food I nearly wept and it was everything I had to get through chopping and grinding.
+The first time I received an order of whole rabbits delivered to my door for making cat food I nearly wept.
+It was everything I had to get through chopping and grinding.
 But it got easier because I kept in mind that my carnivore friends would have the best shot at longer, healthier lives if I did it.

 As Ann Martin discovered when she conducted her long, detailed, and thorough investigation into the pet food industry, “companion animals from clinics, pounds, and shelters can and are being rendered and used as sources of protein in pet food.
 Dead-stock removal operations play a major role in the pet food industry.
 Dead animals, road kill that cannot be buried at roadside, and in some cases, zoo animals, are picked up by these dead stock operations.
 When an animal dies in the field or is killed due to illness or disability, the dead stock operators pick them up and truck them to the receiving plant.
 There the dead animal is salvaged for meat or, depending on the state of decomposition, delivered to a rendering plant.
 At the receiving plants, the animals of value are skinned and viscera removed.
 Hides of cattle and calves are sold for tanning.
 The usable meat is removed from the carcass, and covered in charcoal to prevent it from being used for human consumption.
 Then the meat is frozen, and sold as animal food, which includes pet food.”

-Remember, most of the commercial pet food industry is an extension of the food waste industry: it's the way they turn trash into profit.
-It may make good business sense, but it sure doesn't offer optimal nutrition for our carnivore friends.
+Remember, most of the commercial pet food industry is an extension of the food waste industry: it’s the way to transform trash into profit.
+It may make good business sense, but it sure doesn’t offer optimal nutrition for our carnivore friends.